What Is a Venture Capitalist?

 How Hard Is It to Get Venture Capital Funding for a Business?

 The vast majority of businesses do not qualify for venture capital funding.

 VC firms are very choosy about the businesses they invest in - according to the U.S. Small Business Administration less than .1% of businesses are funded by venture capital.
 Of the few that are able to obtain VC funding, almost all are firms that are past the startup stage and can demonstrate a viable product or service.
 Venture capitalists are generally not interested in small retail businesses; they're looking for businesses that they can ultimately take public and get big returns from.
 The vast majority of new business seed money still comes from the business owner themselves (see 8 Sources of Business Start Up Money) or from angel investors.

 *from National Venture Capital Association Statistics

-Because of an investment by a venture capitalist, Bernard and Alex were able to move into the export market successfully.
+Because of an investment by a venture capitalist, Bernard and Alex were able to move their company into the export market successfully.